All downhill

 Depending on the situation, all downhill can have a positive or a negative meaning.

-Let’s make a positive start here.
-Today’s idiom in a positive sense is usually used when a situation is difficult at the beginning, but once a certain point is passed, the situation becomes easier.
+In a positive sense, today’s idiom is usually used when a situation is difficult at the beginning but becomes easier once a certain point is passed.

 Next, we’ll move along to the negative meaning of all downhill.